Warini: Similar names

-Classical
+First century

 The earliest mention of this tribe appears in Pliny the Elder's Natural History (published about 77 AD).
-He wrote that there were five Germanic races, and one of these were the Vandals.
-These included the Burgodiones, the Varinnae, the Charini (not known from any other record) and the Gutones (Goths).
+He wrote that there were five Germanic races, and one of these were the Vandili (probably precursors of the Vandals).
+These included the Burgodiones, the Varinnae, the Charini (not known from any other record) and the Gutones (probably precursors of the Goths).

 Tacitus (about AD 56 – 120) gave more information about the early Varini in his Germania.
-In contrast to Pliny he mentioned them as one of a group of remote Suevian peoples, living beyond (east and possibly also north of) the Semnones and Langobardi who lived near the Elbe, and apparently close to the "Ocean" (which could be the Baltic Sea).
-He did not mention that they were Vandili.
+In contrast to Pliny he mentioned them as one of a group of remote Germani, living close to the "Ocean" (apparently the Baltic Sea), beyond the Semnones and Langobardi who lived near the Elbe.
+He did not mention that they were Vandili, but apparently considered them and their neighbouring tribes to be Suebian peoples, united by a particular cult which stretched to remote regions.